-In comparison to baseline values, resveratrol treatment drastically depleted systolic blood pressure, fasting blood glucose, haemoglobin A1c, insulin, and insulin resistance as determined by homeostatis model of assessment for insulin resistance.
+In comparison to baseline values, resveratrol treatment drastically depleted systolic blood pressure, fasting blood glucose, hemoglobin A1c, insulin, and insulin resistance as determined by the homeostasis model of assessment for insulin resistance.
 In addition, HDL (good cholesterol), was substantially elevated.

 It has been suggested that resveratrol has anti-diabetic properties in vitro and in vivo by rocketing mitochondrial function and energy expenditure.

-Assorted studies have revealed that resveratrol enhances adiponectin levels, which could be one of the promising mechanisms by which resveratrol improves insulin sensitivity.
+A range of studies has revealed that resveratrol enhances adiponectin levels, which could be one of the promising mechanisms by which resveratrol improves insulin sensitivity.

 Experts at present claim Resveratrol can help you beat cancer - from brain tumors to breast, colon, prostate cancers and countless others.

 It is universally understood that an enzyme, COX-2, lies behind the invigoration of localized hormones, medically known as 'eicosanoids', responsible for inflammation, the precursor to cancer.